stoico/dimartino/README.md

 # Tech stack

-The website is built using the Pug.js templating engine and CSS.
+The website is built using the Pug.js templating engine, CSS and JavaScript.

 Pug files are compiled into HTML code using Gulp.js.